kailashd94/Hospital-Data-Analysis-Dashboard-/README.md

 # Hospital-Data-Analysis-Power-BI-Dashboard
-Hospital Data Analysis and visualisation using PowerBi
+Hospital Data Analysis and visualization using PowerBi